anarix0/qrat/README.md

 <hr style="border-radius: 20%; margin-top: 30px; margin-bottom: 60px;" noshade="" size="35" width="100%">

 # About
-qrat is a open-source upcoming remote access trojan.
+qrat is a open-source remote access trojan.

 **Disclaimer: qrat is for education/research purposes only.
 I take NO responsibility and/or liability for how you choose to use any of the tools/source code/any files provided.
  I will not be liable for any losses and/or damages in connection with use of ANY files provided with qrat.